matrn/C-digit-recognition/README.md

 # Libraries
-Dependency of the libraries is in this order: `GUI -> ceural -> lag`
+Dependency of the libraries is in this order: `GUI -> ceural -> lag`.
+For documentation see source code or use IDE (for example vscode).

  - `lag` - [Linear Algebra library](#Lag)
  - `ceural` - [C neural network library](#Ceural)